-1. Remuneration to member of HUF due to investment of HUF fund: Where joint fund is invested in a company or a firm, fees or remuneration received by any member of HUF as a director or partner from such company or firm by virtue of such investment shall be treated as income of the HUF.
-On the other hand, where such

-- 2. Income from ancestral property may not be taxed in the hands of HUF in certain cases: As per Dayabhaga school, son has no right in the property during the life time of father, hence income arising from ancestral property to father, having no brother as coparcener, shall be treated as income of father and not of HUF. - 3.
+- 1. Remuneration to member of HUF due to investment of HUF fund: Where joint fund is invested in a company or a firm, fees or remuneration received by any member of HUF as a director or partner from such company or firm by virtue of such investment shall be treated as income of the HUF.
+On the other hand, where such remuneration or fees is received by virtue of service rendered by such member (in his personal capacity) then such amount shall be taxable in hands of such member - 2.
+Income from ancestral property may not be taxed in the hands of HUF in certain cases: As per Dayabhaga school, son has no right in the property during the life time of father, hence income arising from ancestral property to father, having no brother as coparcener, shall be treated as income of father and not of HUF. - 3.
 Remuneration to Karta: Any genuine (not excessive) remuneration paid to the Karta for conducting business of the HUF is allowed expenditure in the hands of the HUF provided such remuneration is paid under a bonafide agreement and is in the interest of the family business. - 4.
 Personal income of the members: Income of the member of HUF acquired in his personal capacity shall not be taxable in the hands of HUF.